micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-[^u]_Someone said to Him, Listen!
+_Someone said to Him, Listen!
 Your mother and Your brothers are standing outside, seeking to speak to You._